Clan Ogilvy: 17th century and the Civil War

-In 1615 Saint John Ogilvie was hanged at Glasgow Cross.
+In 1615, Saint John Ogilvie was hanged at Glasgow Cross.
 In 1639 the seventh Lord Ogilvy was created Earl of Airlie.
-However the Ogilvy family suffered in their service to the Stuart monarchs.
 The earl and his sons joined James Graham, 1st Marquis of Montrose to oppose enemies of Charles I of England.
-The earl fought with distinction at the Battle of Kilsyth where Montrose was victorious.
+The earl fought with distinction at the Battle of Kilsyth, where Montrose was victorious.
 Sir Thomas Ogilvy, the earl's second son raised his own regiment to fight for the royalists but he was killed at the Battle of Inverlochy (1645), which was another victory for Montrose.
-The earl's eldest son, Lord Ogilvy fought at the Battle of Philiphaugh in February 1645 where Montrose was taken by surprise by a strong force of Covenanter cavalry under General David Leslie, Lord Newark.
-Montrose escaped but Ogilvy was captured.
+The earl's eldest son, Lord Ogilvy fought at the Battle of Philiphaugh in February 1645, where Montrose was taken by surprise by a strong force of Covenanter cavalry under General David Leslie, Lord Newark.
+Montrose escaped, but Ogilvy was captured.
 Ogilvy awaited execution in St Andrews Castle however when his sister visited she exchanged clothes with him and he passed unnoticed by the guards.
 Ogilvy lived to see the Restoration.

 18th century and the Jacobite risings

 The Clan Ogilvy supported the Stuart cause and joined the Earl of Mar in the Jacobite rising of 1715.
 Lord Ogilvy was attained but was allowed to return home in 1725, although his titles were not restored.
 When he died in 1730 his younger brother, John Ogilvy, assumed the style Earl of Airlie.
 During the Jacobite rising of 1745 his son, David Ogilvy, raised a regiment that was composed mostly of Ogilvys to fight for Prince Charles Edward Stuart.
 In 1746 the regiment fought at the Battle of Culloden.
 After the defeat at Culloden Ogilvy escaped to France.
 There he entered royal service and obtained the rank of general.
 The earldom of Airlie was not restored until an Act of Parliament in 1896 when it was confirmed to David Ogilvy, sixth earl.
-However the Ogilvy Earl of Seafield had in fact supported the Acts of Union 1707.
+The Ogilvy Earl of Seafield had in fact supported the Acts of Union 1707.

-Extant Clan
+Extant clan

-David Ogilvy, 13th Earl of Airlie is the present Chief of Clan Ogilvie and served as Lord Chamberlain to the Queen.
-Royal links were also reinforced when Angus Ogilvy, the brother of the chief, married HRH Princess Alexandra of Kent.
-There are many people of the Ogilvy/Ogilvie family living in various places all over the world, such as South Africa, Australia, Norway, Spain, Sweden, Transylvania, United States, Canada, New Zealand, Argentina, Mexico and Cyprus.
+David John Ogilvy, 14th Earl of Airlie is the present Chief of Clan Ogilvie.
+His father, the 13th Earl, served as Lord Chamberlain to Queen Elizabeth II.
+Sir Angus Ogilvy, the uncle of the chief, married HRH Princess Alexandra of Kent.